grafana/mimir/README.md

 ## Getting Help

-If you have any questions or feedback regarding Loki:
+If you have any questions or feedback regarding Grafana Mimir:

 - Search existing thread in the Grafana Labs community forum for Loki: [https://community.grafana.com](https://community.grafana.com/c/grafana-loki/)
 - Ask a question on the Loki Slack channel.
 To invite yourself to the Grafana Slack, visit [https://slack.grafana.com/](https://slack.grafana.com/) and join the #loki channel.